Misery, the White Worm|

 Dance of the Dragons

 During the Dance of the Dragons, Prince Daemon Targaryen desired revenge for the death of his stepson, Prince Lucerys Velaryon.
 With a pale stranger used as a go-between, two assassins, Blood and Cheese, infiltrated the Red Keep and killed Prince Jaehaerys Targaryen, the eldest son of King Aegon II Targaryen.
 Under torture, Blood admitted that he had been hired by a pale older woman called Misery by harlots.
 The gold cloaks were unable to find Mysaria or Cheese, however.

 Following the First Battle of Tumbleton, Mysaria informed Rhaenyra that Daemon had been sleeping with Nettles, his fellow dragonrider, at Maidenpool.
 Rhaenyra ordered the death of Nettles, but Lord Manfryd Mooton disobeyed the command.
-Nettles disappeared on Sheepstealer, while Daemon flew on Caraxes to Harrenhal to await the Battle Above the Gods Eye.
+Nettles disappeared on Sheepstealer, while Daemon flew on Caraxes to Harrenhal to await a confrontation with his nephew.

 After Lord Corlys Velaryon was imprisoned for warning Ser Addam Velaryon of his impending arrest under charges of treason, two of the Sea Snake's sworn swords, Ser Denys Woodwright and Ser Thoron True, planned to free their lord.
 Mysaria learned of the plan from a whore Thoron had been bedding, however, and the two knights were promptly arrested and hanged.
 Septon Eustace suggests that Helaena Targaryen jumped to her death after being informed by Mysaria of how her son, Prince Maelor Targaryen, had been killed at Bitterbridge.